“All praise to Thee, my God, this night, for all the blessings of the light!

-It is surprising Gough limits his canonical treatment to just the first six measures of the Enigma Theme while ignoring the remaining eleven.
-His brief canon amputates a large portion of the Enigma Theme, bowing slavishly to the conventional wisdom.
+It is remarkable Gough limits his canonical treatment to just the first six measures of the Enigma Theme while ignoring the remaining bars of that movement.
+His brief canon amputates a significant portion of the Enigma Theme, bowing slavishly to the conventional wisdom.
 He writes, “…we know that the Enigma is specifically associated with the theme heard in the first six bars…” Just how do we know that precisely?
 He concludes this must be the case because Elgar asked his friend Jaeger to write Enigma in place of Theme on the title page.
 That is hardly a convincing argument, except for one already convinced at the outset.
 Gough presumes the Enigma Theme is limited to the first six measures without ever furnishing any objective proof.
 A significant flaw with this view is the opening material from measures 1-6 is recapitulated in measures 11-16 before the final cadence in measure 17.
 If the Enigma Theme is restricted to the first six measures, its recapitulation surely constitutes a repetition.
 That means a more accurate title would be Enigmas (plural) rather than Enigma (singular).
 We know Elgar asked Jaeger to write the singular version, so this must mean the title Enigma applies to the entire movement rather than a six measure fragment.

 Elgar’s Conditions – not Gough’s

-- The Enigma theme is a counterpoint to the Principal Theme.
+- The Enigma Theme is a counterpoint to the principal Theme.

-- The Principal Theme is not heard.
+- The principal Theme is not heard.

-- The Principal Theme is famous.
+- The principal Theme is famous.

 |Gough's conception of counterpoint (sans Tallis)|